MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

 If the value in the red circle is showing anything different than `0x0000000000000000` (which would mean the `image` argument is `nil`) then everything is working!
 We now have access to the selected Image inside of the `TimelineViewController`.

-Here's a short reminder of all the things have implemented in this step:
+Here's a short reminder of all the information flow you have implemented in this step:

 ![image](photo_taking_structure.png)

-Well done!
+**Well done!**

-Next, we are going to upload this image to Parse!
+In the next step we are going to upload this image to Parse!